nerves-project/nerves-project.github.io/docs.md

       toolchain rather than the default Buildroot toolchain.
 The default toolchain builds gcc which takes a very long time.
 External toolchains just need to be downloaded.

+### How do I power off and reboot the board and what happens?

+When the Erlang VM exits, the board is rebooted.
+This is done automatically since it is expected that applications are long running and that an exit is most likely a mistake.
+Of course, if you intentionally want to reboot the board, you can always invoke `init:stop/0`.

+The standard way of rebooting or powering off, though, is to send Unix signals to the init process.
+In Nerves, the init process is `erlinit`.
+It behaves similar to standard init implementations except that its behavior is not configurable.
+When it gets signalled, it sends SIGTERM to all OS processes and then sends SIGKILL to any that remain after a second.
+After processes are killed, a best effort attempt to sync and unmount filesystems is made before rebooting or shutting down for real.
+Sending `SIGUSR1` to `erlinit` (OS PID 1) halts the processor, `SIGTERM` reboots, and `SIGUSR2` powers off.